 The Top 10 Best Free Open-World Steam Games (2025)

-These games ranked highest under our policy and are listed from #1 to #10.
+These games ranked highest under our criteria and are listed from #1 to #10.
 Each delivers meaningful open-world play with fair access and a standout strength for a different play style.

 “Player-driven sandbox MMO with open zones and full-loot PvP”